-According to Table 8, the highest accuracy rate (78,74%) was seen in the PPDN model, and the lowest accuracy rates were seen in the DenseNet (74,74%) and Parallel DenseNet (76,63%) models.
-On the other hand, although the AlexNet model (77,05%) gives more successful results than the DenseNet and Parallel DenseNet models, it has a lower accuracy rate than the PPDN model.
-In their study using the AlexNet model, Yang and Ding classified the elbow part with an accuracy rate of 72,39% [41].
-In their study, Karthik and Kamath classified the elbow part using the AlexNet model with an accuracy rate of 78,67% [42].
-These values are close to the 77,05% value obtained as a result of the analysis in this study.
-The Kappa statistic value of 0,5761 was obtained in the PPDN model is more successful than all models.
-In the analyses performed with the 5-fold cross-validation method, the PPDN model outperformed the other models with an accuracy of 77.95%.
-The AUC value of 0,87773 was obtained in the PPDN model, which is more successful than all models.
+According to Table 8, the highest accuracy rate (78.74%) was seen in the PPDN model, and the lowest accuracy rates were seen in the DenseNet (74.74%) and parallel DenseNet (76.63%) models.
+On the other hand, although the AlexNet model (77.05%) gives more successful results than the DenseNet and parallel DenseNet models, it has a lower accuracy rate than the PPDN model.
+In their study using the AlexNet model, Yang and Ding classified the elbow part with an accuracy rate of 72.39% [41].
+In their study, Karthik and Kamath classified the elbow part using the AlexNet model with an accuracy rate of 78.67% [42].
+These values are close to the 77.05% value obtained as a result of the analysis in this study.
+The Kappa statistic value of 0.5761 obtained in the PPDN model is more successful than all models.
+In the analyses performed with the five-fold cross-validation method, the PPDN model outperformed the other models with an accuracy of 77.95%.
+The AUC value of 0.87773 was obtained in the PPDN model, which is more successful than all models.

 In training, 1965 healthy and 1938 anomaly images were used for the finger part of the MURA radiography dataset.
-Confusion matrices of the test data obtained using the AlexNet, DenseNet, Parallel DenseNet, and PPDN models are shown in Table 9, Table 10, Table 11, and Table 12, respectively.
+Confusion matrices of the test data obtained using the AlexNet, DenseNet, parallel DenseNet, and PPDN models are shown in Tables 9-12, respectively.